• Home

 Spillover Method Updates

-Starting January 1, 2021, the TSP will no longer use Form TSP-1-C, TSP-U-1-C, or the special payroll records that designate contributions as catch-up.
-Participants will no longer make separate catch-up elections in their electronic payroll systems either.
-Employing agencies/ services will submit catch-up contributions on the same payroll records used to submit the equivalent record for regular contributions.
-Those contributions will continue until catch-up eligible participants reach the combined elective deferral and catch-up limits for the year.
+Beginning Jan.
+1, 2021, the TSP stopped using Form TSP-1-C, TSP-U-1-C or special payroll records that designate contributions as catch-up.
+Employing agencies and services now submit catch-up contributions on the same payroll records as regular contributions.
+Contributions continue until catch-up eligible participants reach the combined elective deferral and catch-up limit for the year.

-Military members should remember that Roth TSP contributions are subject to the Elective Deferral Limit regardless of whether such contributions come from taxable or tax-exempt pay.
+Roth TSP contributions are subject to the elective deferral limit, regardless of whether such contributions are from taxable or tax-exempt pay.

-Government employees (both military and civilian) are generally eligible to open and contribute to a Thrift Savings Plan.
+Federal government employees (both military and civilian) are eligible to open and contribute to a Thrift Savings Plan.
 In general, applicants must be:

-• A Federal Employees’ Retirement System employee hired on or after January 1, 1984.
+• Federal Employees Retirement System (FERS) employees hired on or after Jan.
+1, 1984

-• A Civil Service Retirement System employee hired before January 1, 1984 who did not choose to convert to the Federal Employees Retirement System also known as FERS.
+• Civil Service Retirement System employees hired before Jan.
+1, 1984, who did not choose to convert to FERS

-• A civilian listed as working in “certain other categories” of government service.
+• Civilians listed as working in “certain other categories” of federal government service

 Thrift Savings Plan Contribution Limit History

-YearAnnual Contribution LimitMax Catch-Up Contribution LimitAnnual Addition LimitAnnual Addition + Catch-Up
+YearAnnual Contribution LimitMax Catch-Up Contribution LimitAnnual Addition LimitAnnual Addition Limit With Catch-Up Contribution

 2021$19,500 $6,500 $58,000 $64,500